gabtoschi/gabtoschi.github.io/content/games/ludography.md

 ---
 layout: layouts/base-article.njk
 eleventyExcludeFromCollections: true
+translate: /pt/jogos/ludografia
 ---

 # Gabriel Toschi's ludography

-This is a complete list of all my game projects, digital or analog.
+This is a complete list of **all my game projects**, digital or analog.

 ## 2026
 - [Prisma](/games/prisma) (EducaMeeple)